 Nobody wants to hear this kind of story, because not a single person, especially parents, would want to imagine losing a child.
 However, whenever we see stories like this on the internet, do we think of the people left behind – the parents who will probably forever feel empty or the siblings who will be living in the shadow of the memories of the sibling they lost?

 The effect of death in the family can make a significant impact on the lives of the people left behind.
 Their lives will begin by learning how they are going to cope up.
 Family dysfunction may arise as parents may overlook their other children because of the sadness and guilt they are feeling inside.
 In effect, their other children may feel they are loved less and may seek attention from other people, or worse, may acquire an addiction to pacify the emptiness inside them.

 When this situation happens, it is a sign that your family badly and urgently needs help from people who have knowledge and experience in dealing with this kind of family issue.
+One of the counseling platforms that has helped us the most is BetterHelp, and they have a broad selection of licensed therapists to choose from.
 “You must work with a therapist to change the way you think, feel, and act.
 It requires education, understanding, and participation,” says Madhukar Trivedi, MD.

 What Family Therapy Can Help With:

 Losing a family member is devastating, and it can make us angry at everyone including another member of the family, the doctors, or sometimes God.
 Family counseling helps in anger management by dealing with the cause of the anger, in this case, the loss of a loved one.
 Counseling teaches each family member acceptance and guidance to face life positively.
 “Acceptance is essential for satisfying relationships,” says Darlene Lancer, a Licensed Marriage and Family Therapist.